 The MGA is fairly original with one repaint, and I think the inner body sills were replaced some years ago (likely a body-on restoration).
 There is a Paxton supercharger on the shelf, professionally restored by George Folchi, a very nice piece of work including the correct valve cover with oiler to suit the MGA.

 The MGB is low mileage in good daily driver type condition (although I don't recall if it has been running recently).
 The supercharger, MGA, MGB, and the purpose built MG transport trailer are all for sale (if anyone was interested).

 Thursday and Friday, March 17-18, 2016

 Destined to be two days off (meaning serious work days to catch up).
 By the time you can read this, I hope you are enjoying the new photos and notes for the last few days above.
 We spent Wednesday night in Lavonia, Thursday a short stop in Braselton before a night in Buford, and Friday night in Marietta, GA, only 130 miles in two days, but set for the next morning.

 Saturday, March 19, 2016

 Today we had a Tune-Up Tech Session hosted at British Car Service in Marietta, Georgia.
-This was instigated by Peachtree MG Register and Southeastern MG T Register.
+This was instigated by Peachtree MG Registry and Southeastern MG T Register.
 There were about 20 LBC present by mid morning.

 Tune-Up Tech Session began indoor with some advice on techniques and tools (with accolades for Harbor Freight).
-The Sunbeam on the lift was not nearly as nice as it looks, with rested floors and cut brake pipes.
+The Sunbeam on the lift was not nearly as nice as it looks, with rusted floors and cut brake pipes.

 Outdoor I found a few resident cars.
 Someone is apparently fond of TR GT6+.